Three rates of convergence or separation via U-statistics in a dependent framework: Estimation of spectra of signed integral operator with MCMC algorithms

-{\bf Remark} In \cite{adamczak2015}, Adamczak and Bednorz studied the convergence properties of MCMC methods to estimate the spectrum of integral operators with bounded \textit{positive} kernels.
+\paragraph{Previous works.} In \cite{adamczak2015}, the authors studied the convergence properties of MCMC methods to estimate the spectrum of integral operators with bounded \textit{positive} kernels (i.e. such that $\mathbf H$ has non-negative eigenvalues).
 They show a sub-exponential tail behavior for the~$\delta_2$ distance between the spectrum of~$\mathbf H$ and the one of the random matrix~$\mathbf H_n$.
-If their result holds for geometrically ergodic Markov chains, they assume that the eigenvalues of~$\mathbf H$ are non-negative.
-Hence, working with stronger conditions on the Markov chain~$(X_i)_i$, Theorem~\ref{cor-integral-operator-bounded} proves a new concentration inequality for the~$\delta_2$ distance between~$ \lambda(\mathbf{H})$ and~$\lambda( \mathbf{ H}_n)$ that holds for \textbf{arbitrary signs of the eigenvalues} of~$\mathbf H.$
+Their result has the merit to hold for geometrically ergodic Markov chains, but they work with the restrictive assumption that the eigenvalues of~$\mathbf H$ are non-negative.
+This makes their kernel of positive-type~\citep[cf. Eq.(14)][]{adamczak2015}, allowing them to use of powerful decoupling argument.
+They are reduced to study a sum of rank one operators on~$L^2(\pi)$ and the proof is concluded by using the splitting technique~\citep[cf.][Section 5.1]{tweedie} with a Bernstein-type inequality for sums of independent Banach space valued random variables.